When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. One could easily tell the two apart.

 You can try the Detector yourself by visiting this link:

-If you use a web browser such as Firefox or Chrome and would like to be able to instantly tell if the sites that you are visiting are WP-driven, then Wappalyzer is a very useful extension for your browser.
+If you browse the net using either the Firefox or Chrome browsers and would like to be able to instantly tell if the sites that you are visiting were built using WordPress, then Wappalyzer is a useful extension to add to your web browser.

 According to their website …